caelum/vraptor-panettone/README.markdown

 - other language template engines: the need to learn other languages

 For those reasons we choose to stick to a Java type safe one.

+# Teach me more

+Go through the test cases, there are plenty of working examples.

+# What is that crazy parser I saw?

+Good question.
+The parser was not intended to be a complex one.
+It should run in a linear time, and preferably just do a one step read so it precompiles to Java.
+So far, so good.
+Help refactoring the parser is appreciated.

 # Development